 Visitors riding or driving in Spain must have reached the minimum ages laid down for residents of Spain, even if they are qualified to drive at a lower age in their country of residence.
 A foreign driving licence does not entitle the holder to drive a motor vehicle in Spain until the age of 18 years.

 Remember that if you have been resident in Spain for more than two years you must renew your driving licence to a Spanish one.
 From 19th January 2013 EU citizens who had been officially resident in Spain for two or more years had to renew their existing driving licenses.
-For those who became resident after this date the driving license must be renewed two years after becoming resident.
+For those who became residents after this date, the driving licence must be renewed two years after becoming a resident.

-You can read more about changing your driving licence here http://www.healthplanspain.com/blog/spain-news/360-expats-in-spain-must-renew-driving-licences-after-two-years.html
+Learn more about exchanging your driving licence in Spain.

 Other Compulsory Items